seannx/cmpe131book/CONTRIBUTING.md

 Make sure your download & update your Xcode versoin to 10.1 (10B61)

-Set your simulator to iPhone8
+Set your simulator to iPhone 8 (iOS12.1)

 In the terminal type